-- 1. If a student completes more than sixty percent (60%) of the period of attendance, they are not entitled to any refund and are obligated for the full contract price of the period. - A student's withdrawal may be effectuated by the student's written notice or by the student's conduct, including,but not necessarily limited to, a student's lack of attendance.
+- 1. If a student completes more than sixty percent (60%) of the period of attendance, they are not entitled to any refund and are obligated for the full contract price of the period. - 2.
+A student's withdrawal may be effectuated by the student's written notice or by the student's conduct, including, but not necessarily limited to, a student's lack of attendance. - 3.
+Refund calculation is for tuition only and does not include registration fees (Non-Refundable or resource fees (Non-Refundable)).

-- 3. Refund calculation is for tuition only and does not include registration or uniform fees incurred.
-Books, educational supplies or equipment for individual use are not included in separate refund must be paid by Arizona College to the student if those items were not used by the student. - 4.
-If the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money the student has paid. - 5.
-If a refund is owed, Arizona College shall pay the refund to the person or entity who paid the tuition within 45 calendar days after the: (a) Date of cancellation by a student of their enrollment; (b) Date of termination by Arizona College of the enrollment of a student; (c) Date that student provides notice of their intent to withdraw; (d) Last day of an authorized leave of absence if a student fails to return after the period of authorized absence; or (e) Last day of attendance of a student, whichever is applicable. - 6.
+- 4. If the institution has substantially failed to furnish the training program agreed upon in the enrollment agreement, the institution shall refund to a student all the money the student has paid. - 5.
+If a refund is owed, Arizona College of Nursing shall pay the refund to the person or entity who paid the tuition within 45 calendar days after the: (a) Date of cancellation by a student of their enrollment; (b) Date of termination by Arizona College of Nursing of the enrollment of a student;(c) Date that student provides notice of their intent to withdraw; (d) Last day of an authorized leave of absence if a student fails to return after the period of authorized absence; or (e) Last day of attendance of a student, whichever is applicable. - 6.
 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund. - 7.
-If a student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from the federal student financial aid program funds.
+If a student has received federal student financial aid funds the student is entitled to a refund of moneys not paid from the federal student financial aid program funds.
 Treatment of Title IV Funds when a student withdraws will be in accordance with all federal statutes and rules regarding Title IV Funds.